 Unhealthy anxiety keeps us in limbo and scared within a prison of our mind’s own making.
 With anxiety, we’re afraid to leave the harbor of our comfort zone.
 As we’ve talked about before, “a ship is harbor is safe, but that’s not what ships are made for.”

 There’s a better way to relieve anxiety than alcohol.
-When you know a couple of effective methods, you can gain confidence each time you do it and therefore get better at better at dealing with those difficult meetings and events.
+When you know a couple of effective methods, you can gain confidence each time you do it and therefore get better at dealing with those difficult meetings and events.

 A way to encourage yourself to talk to people is simply to interact quickly and positively the minute you get to a venue.